Convergence estimates for the Magnus expansion II. $C^*$-algebras: Introduction to Part II

-In this paper, we refine the results above.
+\textbf{Outline of content.} In this paper, we refine the results above.
 In Section \ref{sec:SpectA} we present the basic idea of the spectral approach.
 Section \ref{sec:ConformalRange} provides an introduction the conformal range of operators on Hilbert spaces, which is a reduced version (in fact, a projection) of the Davis--Wielandt shell.
-In Section \ref{sec:MagnusHilbert} we give explicit growth estimates for the Magnus expansion in the setting of Hilbert space operators.
-In Section \ref{sec:Examples} we consider some carefully selected examples.
-These illustrate our earlier estimates but also help to understand the $2\times2$ real case better.
-Section \ref{sec:MagnusGL2} develops an analysis of the $2\times2$ real case.
-As a main tool, we introduce some normal forms for $2\times2$ real matrices based on time-ordered exponentials which are not ordinary exponentials.
-The conclusion is that, in a certain sense, those normal forms are better suited to the geometric description of $\widetilde{\GL^+_2}(\mathbb R)$ than the customary exponentials.
-In Section \ref{sec:Cstar} we comment on the $C^*$-algebraic case.
+We present the above mentioned convergence results in Section \ref{sec:MagnusHilbert}.
+As we use the logarithmic variation instead of the angular variation, this allows us a slightly more effective extension to the BCH expansion in the critical case.
+In particular, we prove that if $A_1$, $A_2$ are linear operators on a finite dimensional Hilbert space with $\|A_1\|_2+\|A\|_2=\pi$, then the converge radius of the BCH expansion is greater than $1$.
+In Section \ref{sec:CounterEx}, we start presenting counterexamples. but with a more complete set of examples, especially in the case of BCH expansion.
+Section \ref{sec:LogA} collects some standard facts for $2\times2$ matrices for later use.
+In Section \ref{sec:BCHsharp}, an extended discussion of counterexamples takes place, especially in the regard of skew-Hermitian / unitary setting.
+Up to this point, with some exceptions in Section \ref{sec:LogA}, only material related to the question of convergence radius was presented.

+In the rest, more particular but related problems are addressed.
+In Section \ref{sec:ConformalRangeTwo} we include further facts regarding the conformal range.
+In Section \ref{sec:MagnusHilbertTwo} we take the dual view regarding the conformal range of time-ordered exponentials.
+In Section \ref{sec:MagnusGrowth} we give explicit growth estimates for the Magnus expansion, both in terms of general growth and individual terms.

+At this point, it seams reasonable to test the effectiveness of our results, mainly our range and norm estimates, against examples.
+As it happens, (a) there are several possible examples; (b) the accessible ones deal much with $2\times2$ matrixes; (c) in which case certain problems can be clarified relatively satisfactorily; (d) nevertheless the computations are quite involved, and somewhat lengthy.
+For this reason, the rest of the material dealing with $2\times2$ matrices has been separated into Part IIA.

+Technically, most of the present paper deals with the conformal range.
+While the conformal range is a simpler version of Davis--Wielandt shell, a comparison is very instructive in many ways.
+For this reason, two appendices are provided at the end.
+In Appendix \ref{app:hyprev}, the hyperbolic space is reviewed.
+Appendix \ref{app:DWrev} contains information about the Davis--Wielandt shell, provided for comparison to the conformal range.